codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-environments.md

 %}

 {:start="3"}
 1. Click **Add**.
-The environment is displayed in the GitOps Environments dashboard.
+The Environment is displayed in the Environments dashboard.